 - Sharing information to maintain the law, such as to Inland Revenue; NZ Police, the Ministry of Business, Innovation and Employment, the Serious Fraud Office and other law enforcement agencies, where it is necessary for detecting, investigation, and enforcing the law each agency is responsible for.

 - If required to under the law or compelled to as part of legal proceedings.

 The Overseas Investment Act provides for information sharing between government agencies where it is necessary to manage national security and public order risks.
 Additional information is provided below.

 We may be required to make a summary of your application public, and we may be required to release information about your application publicly as part of New Zealand government transparency and accountability requirements including under the Official Information Act 1982.
 Further information about this disclosure is provided below.

-Information obtained or stored digitally are held on servers located in New Zealand and overseas.
+Information obtained or stored digitally is held on servers located in New Zealand and overseas.
 Back-up of our information stores are provided to ensure accessibility and business continuity.

 Access to your information is limited to staff members within the Overseas Investment Office.
-Some information will be available to Land Information New Zealand staff members exercising functions that support the functioning of the Overseas Investment Office, eg Finance, audit, Information Communications Technology.
+Some information will be available to Toitū Te Whenua staff members exercising functions that support the functioning of the Overseas Investment Office, such as finance, audit, or information communications technology.

 You may request access to the personal information we hold and ask for any information to be corrected.
 Where information is not corrected, we will provide you with the reasons for not correcting it and will ensure a record of your request is attached to the information you have asked to be corrected.